Epstein Files Released By Department Of Justice

 What We Know So Far, And Where To View The Files

-Trump has said, as recently as November 17, that he has “nothing to do with Epstein.”
+As recently as Nov.
+17, 2025, Trump said that he has “nothing to do with Epstein.”

 His past friendship and association with Epstein has drawn significant criticism and scrutiny.